jpenilla/WanderingTrades/README.md

 ## Summary

 * WanderingTrades is a plugin for [Spigot](https://www.spigotmc.org/) Minecraft Servers (also works on [Paper](https://www.papermc.io/))
-* Adds trades defined in config file to wandering traders
+* Adds trades defined in config file to wandering traders.
+Randomization options in config.

 ## How to compile